-The translation fee depends on the length, the language direction, the linguistic specialisation, whether you require a printed version (whether it needs to be sent by post and where) and whether you require an e-document.
-For prices for certificates, birth certificates and other forms, please check the price list for official documents.
-To find out the price of your other documents, use the calculators on the pages
+The price of a translation depends on the length of the document, the language direction, the language specialisation, whether you need a hard copy (if and where to send it by post) and whether you need an e-document.
+Prices for certificates, birth certificates and other forms can be found on the official documents price list.
+To find out the price of your other documents, use the calculators on the

-You can request a quote right after the calculation.
-You can also simply send us your materials by e-mail, indicating the deadline.
+You can request a quote immediately after the calculation.
+You can also simply send us your material by e-mail, indicating the deadline.

-The deadline depends on the length of the document(s), the technical nature of the document(s) and the current workload in our office.
-1 translator can usually take on 7-8 pages per day.
+The turnaround time depends on the length of the document(s), the technical nature of the document(s) and the current workload in our office.
+1 translator can usually handle 7-8 pages per day.

-Of course; our official translations have so far been accepted by all foreign authorities and agencies.
-It is up to you to decide whether you need a printed, endorsed form (on paper) or whether an electronically signed document (PDF via email) is also suitable.
-The latter can be checked using AcrobatReader and online validators, and is accepted everywhere in the EU.
-If in doubt, ask your case worker, because in more and more cases you can submit your documents electronically.
+Of course, our official translations have been accepted by all foreign authorities and agencies.
+It is up to you to decide whether you need a printed, certified form (on paper) or whether an electronically signed document (PDF via email) is also suitable.
+The latter can be verified using AcrobatReader and online validators and is accepted throughout the EU.
+If in doubt, ask your caseworker, as more and more cases allow you to submit your documents electronically.

-If the document is needed abroad, we do it, because our official translations meet Western European standards.
-They have been accepted by all authorities and agencies.
+If the document is needed abroad, we do it because our official translations meet Western European standards.
+They are accepted by all authorities and agencies.

-If a Hungarian authority or agency requests a specifically "authentic" ["hiteles", literally: 'creditable'] translation, it must either be done at the translation bureau of the Hungarian State OFFI or, if it has been done by another translation agency, it must be certified by OFFI.
-According to Article 5 of MT Decree 24/1986 (26.VI.) on translation and interpreting, "Only the National Translation and Translation Certification Office may produce authentic translations, translation certification and foreign language certified copies, unless otherwise provided by law."
+If a Hungarian authority or agency requires a specifically "authentic" ["hiteles", literally: "trustworthy"] translation, it must either be done at the translation bureau of the Hungarian State OFFI or, if it has been done by another translation agency, it must be certified by the OFFI.
+According to Article 5 of MT Decree 24/1986 (26.VI.) on translation and interpreting, "only the National Translation and Translation Certification Office may issue authentic translations, translation certifications and certified foreign-language copies, unless otherwise provided by law".

-Check with the office if it accepts electronically signed PDFs via email or document upload website.
+Check with the authority to see if they accept electronically signed PDFs via email or a document upload website.
 More and more offices are accepting it in more and more cases (because it is tamper-proof compared to paper certification).
 Not only does it save postage (or a trip) to the translation agency, but it also saves trips to the office and waiting time.
 Electronic case processing has gained a lot of momentum with the COVID epidemic.

 You can bring your documents to our office in District 19.
 Budapest during working hours by appointment.
-You can also come in person to pick up the completed translation.
+You can also come in person to collect the completed translation.
+Prior agreement required.

-By online card payment, traditional bank transfer or - by prior arrangement - cash at the office, in Forint, Euro, Swiss Franc, British Pound or US Dollar.
+By bank transfer or - by prior arrangement - cash in our office, in Forint, Euro, Swiss Franc, British Pound or US Dollar.

-For orders over 400 EUR [460 USD or 340 GBP] we offer the option to pay in instalments.
-For orders under 400 EUR, we ask you to pay in advance.
+For orders over 500 EUR [550 USD or 390 GBP] we offer the option to pay in instalments.
+For orders under 500 EUR we ask you to pay in advance.
 This is because most of our customers live abroad or are in the process of moving.
-Our company, our premises, our website and our bank account however are not going anywhere.
+However, our company, our premises, our website and our bank account are not going anywhere.

-A proforma invoice is a preliminary invoice that contains the seller's (service provider's) company details, bank account number, the customer's details and the service ordered.
-It is usually requested by our corporate clients, as this is the only way their accounts department can make an advance payment, but we issue it with pleasure to anyone.
+A Proforma Invoice is a preliminary invoice containing the seller's (service provider's) company details, bank account number, client details and the service ordered.
+It is usually requested by our corporate clients as it is the only way their accounts department can make an advance payment, but we are happy to issue it to anyone.

-The invoice is sent to our customer's e-mail address via the invoicing system szamlazz.hu, which complies with current legislation, so you can be sure that it comes from an actual company.
-Once the translation/interpretation has been delivered, the fee request is converted into a final invoice with just a few clicks.
+The invoice is sent to our client's e-mail address via the szamlazz.hu invoicing system, which complies with current legislation, so you can be sure that it comes from a real company.
+Once the translation/interpretation has been delivered, it only takes a few clicks to convert the fee request into a final invoice.